ShivankK26/Router-Academy-Courses/docs/router-nitro/Using PathFinder API - Part 3.md

 # Module 9: Using PathFinder API - Part 3

 Welcome to Module 9 Of Router Nitro CookBook.
-In this module, we'll be looking at a dApp and understanding its CodeBase.
-In the previous module, we understood about **Step 2** which is checking and setting the allowance.
-This is the Part 3 of understanding the CodeBase.
+In this Module, we'll be looking at a dApp and Understanding its CodeBase.
+In the Previous Module, we understood about **Step 2** which is Checking and Setting the Allowance.
+This is the Part 3 of Understanding the CodeBase.
 Let's Begin...

 ## Understanding the CodeBase Part- 3

-In this module, we'll be understanding the step 3, i.e getTransaction.
+In this Module, we'll be Understanding the Step 3, i.e `getTransaction`.

 ## Step 3: Executing the Transaction

-In this step, we will explore how to execute a transaction .This process involves sending a transaction to perform the cross-chain token transfer initiated in Step 1 and configured in Step 2.
+In this Step, we will explore how to Execute a Transaction .This process involves Sending a Transaction to Perform the cross-chain Token Transfer initiated in **Step 1** and Configured in **Step 2**.

 1. **The `getTransaction` Function:**

-This function is responsible for actually executing the transaction.
-It takes in the following parameters
+This Function is responsible for actually Executing the Transaction.
+It takes in the following Parameters -

-- **`params`**: Parameters required for the transaction, which should include the source and destination token addresses, slippage tolerance, sender and receiver addresses, and the widget ID.
+- **`params`**: Parameters required for the Transaction, which should include the Source and Destination Token Addresses, Slippage Tolerance, Sender and Receiver Addresses, and the Widget ID.
-- **`quoteData`**: Quote data obtained from Step 1.
+- **`quoteData`**: Quote Data Obtained from Step 1.

-When the button is clicked, It performs the following tasks using the function defined:-
+When the Button is Clicked, It Performs the following tasks using the Function defined:-

 ```
   const provider = new ethers.providers.JsonRpcProvider("https://rpc.ankr.com/polygon_mumbai", 80001);